Upcoming Intakes

-Upcoming intakes in Canada
+Upcoming Intakes in Canada

 Every year, many students apply to thousands of prominent Canadian universities.
 Most of them fail, and some of them get admitted.
 One thing to consider before taking a chance is that these universities are pretty strict when it comes to how and when to submit your admission.